Whale Shark conservation

 Details of the day-to-day life on the project:

 The team work a 6-day week, with one day off a week.
-Days off are on a rotation schedule.
-An average day starts at 6:00AM and work generally finished by 3:00PM, or once tasks are complete.
-Weather dependent, you will be in the water 4-5 days and on land 1-2 days a week.
-During an average day you will conduct in-water surveys, meaning you will be in the water for approximately 2-3 hours a day.
-Volunteers must be strong swimmers and feel comfortable swimming in the ocean for prolonged periods of time
+The survey work is run on a rotation basis, so a general week will be a mixture of in-water and on-land days.
+An average day starts at 7am and work generally finished by 6pm, or once tasks are complete.
+Weather dependent, you will be in the water 2-3 days and on land 3 days a week.
+During an average survey day you will conduct in-water surveys and collect photo-identification data of whale sharks.
+Researchers join tourist boat visiting the area, and thus surveys are limited by weather and frequency of visiting tourist boats.
+Depending on research priorities some dedicated LAMAVE surveys may be organised.
+Volunteers must be strong swimmers and feel comfortable swimming in the ocean for prolonged periods of time.
+Surveys generally last for 3-4 hours, during which local guides and spotters will look for whale shark sightings, and on locating a whale shark, researchers will enter the water with tourists.

 How long can I stay?